getify/Functional-Light-JS/ch3.md

 ## All For One

-Imagine you're passing a function to a utility where it will send multiple arguments to your function.
-But you may only want to receive a single argument.
+Imagine you're passing a function to a utility, where it will send multiple arguments to that function.
+But you may only want it to receive a single argument.
 This is especially true if you have a loosely curried function like we discussed previously that *can* accept more arguments that you wouldn't want.

 We can design a simple utility that wraps a function call to ensure only one argument will pass through.
 Since this is effectively enforcing that a function is treated as unary, let's name it as such: